 Tutorials

-This section provides two tutorials on how to use the MOCO tools to convert an autonomous robotic system into a model compatible with existing model checker tools (MOON and SCAn).
-The RoaML models generated in the tutorials can be given to any model checker accepting SCXML as input format, but we recommend SCAn.
+This section provides two tutorials on how to use the MOCO tools to convert an autonomous robotic system into a model compatible with existing model checker tools (such as MOON and SCAN).
+The RoaML models generated in the tutorials can be given to any model checker accepting SCXML as input format, but we recommend using SCAN.

 What you will learn